Cancer Life Expectancy Chart

 • Access to advanced therapies: The availability of cutting-edge treatments like immunotherapy or targeted therapy can greatly influence survival rates.

-Thus, cancer survival rates should be viewed as general guidelines rather than personal predictions.
+Thus, stage cancer survival rate should be viewed as general guidelines rather than personal predictions.

 Living with Cancer Long Term